openbmc/openbmc/poky/documentation/test-manual/test-manual-understand-autobuilder.rst

 on the Autobuilder.
 We therefore have a stash of commonly used repositories pre-cloned on the Workers.
-Data is fetched from these during clones first, then "topped up" with later revisions from any upstream when necesary.
+Data is fetched from these during clones first, then "topped up" with later revisions from any upstream when necessary.
 The cache is maintained by the Autobuilder Worker Janitor.
 See :ref:`test-manual/test-manual-understand-autobuilder:Autobuilder Worker Janitor`.

 .. _test-autobuilder-worker-janitor: